0bserver07/Deploy-To-Baseten/readme.md

 - At first, I kept getting a system error, and I realized that I forgot to include the `ffmpeg` system package in the `config.yml` file.
 - Then I encountered an error with the `tempfile` library, and I realized that filename needs to be sanitized before using it in the RTTM file.
-- Then I started getting timeout error, which I wasn't sure what might be causing this issue, since there were no Errors per se, other than the model was taking too long to process the audio file, so I had to increase server size to 8Gb from 2Gb.
+- Then, I started encountering timeout errors.
+It was unclear what was causing these issues, as there were no explicit errors.
+The model simply took too long to process the audio file.
+To resolve this, I increased the server size from 2GB to 8GB.
 ![expected_output](assets/metrics_dashboard.png)

 - Then it all worked out, and I got the expected output from the model.